bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-validator.md

 *_start order: geth --config ./config.toml --datadir /data/server/data-seed/ --cache 20000 --rpc.allow-unprotected-txs --syncmode snap –diffsync --txlookuplimit 0_*
 ~~~~

-Try pruning the state -- stop geth, then run geth --datadir=node snapshot prune-state.
+Try pruning the state -- stop geth, then run geth --datadir=node - prune-state.
 Assuming that datadir is node, change that if it's elsewhere then restart after it's done.
 Follow https://github.com/binance-chain/bsc/issues/502 to get more tips about how to maintain a synced node.

 ### How to start the geth node through snapshot to get node synced?

 The two biggest bottlenecks are CPU and IOPS when syncing.
-Steps are as follows: download geth 1.1.5 and make it executable, optionally move it `/usr/local/bin/geth`
+Steps are as follows:

+  * Download the latest version of geth from the [official site](https://github.com/bnb-chain/bsc-snapshots) and make it executable, optionally move it `/usr/local/bin/geth`

-  * download mainnet.zip and unzip
+  * Download mainnet.zip and unzip

-  * generate genesis using command below, will also create a mainnet folder for blockchain data ./geth_linux --datadir mainnet init genesis.json
+  * Generate genesis using command below, will also create a mainnet folder for blockchain data ./geth_linux --datadir mainnet init genesis.json

-  * download the 14 nov 2021 snapshot
+  * Download the latest snapshot from [here](https://github.com/bnb-chain/bsc-snapshots)

-  * extract snapshot
+  * Extract the snapshot

-  * move snapshot data to mainnet folder
+  * Move the snapshot data to mainnet folder

       `rm -rf mainnet/geth/chaindata`